Dhanvarshini2006/4b-Tracer-command/README.md

 # 4b-Tracer-command
 4.Execution_of_NetworkCommands
+## AIM :
-AIM :Use of Network commands in Real Time environment Software : Command Prompt And Network Protocol Analyzer
+Use of Network commands in Real Time environment
+## Software :
+Command Prompt And Network Protocol Analyzer
+## Procedure:
-Procedure: To do this EXPERIMENT- follows these steps:
+To do this EXPERIMENT- follows these steps:

 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 All commands related to Network configuration which includes how to switch to privilege mode